Xilinx/xup_aie_training/docs/matmult_lab.md

    How many Tiles are used for the Kernels?
    How many Tiles are used for buffers?

+## Assignments for the Reader

+The following assignments are optional, however they will help deepen your knowledge about the AIE programming model.
+No solution is provided for these assignments.

+1. Implement a matrix multiplication kernel with mixed precision for mat A and mat B.

+   For instance, mat A is `int16` and matB `int8` or vice versa.
+You can also consider `int32` and `int16`.
+To help selecting the intrinsic parameter you can use these Python helpers for [lane addressing scheme](https://github.com/Xilinx/xup_aie_training/tree/main/sources/lane_addressing_scheme)

+1. Using the existing kernels compute the result of a bigger matrix multiplication

+   You can tile the matrix multiplication using the existing kernels, or go one step further and use the cascade interface to realize this

+If you are attending an in-person tutorial, you can request support from your instructor.
+Otherwise, open a [GitHub issue](https://github.com/Xilinx/xup_aie_training/issues/new/choose)

 ## Build Hardware

 Coming soon